duniter/duniter/doc/HTTP_API.md

 **Returns**

-Current node's voting amendment + signature, or HTTP 404 if not available yet.
+Current node's community flow, or HTTP 404 if not available yet.
 ```json
 {
   "communityflow": {